 I mentioned in my Drinking Water Storage: 55 Gallon Barrels vs Sure Water Tank post that I really want need to store enough potable water in the event some prolonged calamity disrupts our domestic water supply.
 Redundancy is the mantra in SHTF preparedness, so having hundreds of gallons of water stored in my basement is one thing, but it’s important to have another layer of water security.
 Water is life.

-I live within walking distance of a good sized river that offers easily accessible H2O 9 months out of the year (12 months if I chipped through ice), so that offers a layer of security to some extent, but my property does not border the river and it’d be an uphill climb from the river to my house which would make hauling water a real chore…. maybe I should buy a bucket yoke before I need one…. better yet, maybe I should buy one for the kids.
+I live within walking distance of a good sized river that offers easily accessible H2O 9 months out of the year (12 months if I chipped through ice), so that offers a layer of security to some extent, but my property does not border the river and it’d be an uphill climb from the river to my house which would make hauling water a real chore… maybe I should buy a bucket yoke before I need one… better yet, maybe I should buy one for the kids.

 Assuming the catastrophic event was one that still allowed me to walk freely about, the river itself is a “redundant” water supply.
 What happens when I get it back to my house, however?
 How do I make sure it’s potable and the family won’t get sick with Giardia?
 I could boil it, but that would require precious fuel.
-In my opinion, a gravity fed water purification unit like the Berkey Products is ideal.
+In my opinion, a gravity fed water purification unit like the Berkey products is ideal.
 You just pour the water into the top and wait for it to come out clean on the bottom.
 No electricity or heating fuel is required.

 We have municipal tap water.
 Its quality is closely monitored, but though I wouldn’t look like it if you passed me on the street, I have some granola/hippie tendencies.
-Specifically, I know that fluoride is great for preventing cavities, but…. fluoride added to my drinking water?
+Specifically, I know that fluoride is great for preventing cavities, but… fluoride added to my drinking water?
 Fluoride in toothpaste is great, it’s in direct contact with my teeth.
 I brush and spit it out.
 It just seems, and I’m sure there is data that proves otherwise, that adding it to drinking water is a bit much.

 It’s actually not that I’m too concerned about it impacting me, I’m thinking more about my kids.
 We buy a lot of organic juice for the kids to drink, which is a bit more pricey than alternatives, but it’s not loaded with nasty corn syrup and food coloring.
 In order to both stretch our dollar and prevent them from drinking too much juice, we usually dilute the juice with water.

 My first thought upon receiving the product was “THIS is a ‘Big’ Berkey?”
 It packages very small, see here:

 It packages small, because the 2 parts store inside one another to reduce the storage size by 50%.
 If you wanted one on hand to have in your SHTF storage supply room, the Big Berkey won’t take up much space.

 It is possible to make your own Berkey filter for less money.
-You can go to Directive21 and buy just replacement filters for $99.
-Then you get few food grade buckets to sit atop each other (like the Berkey), buy a spigot, drill holes in the buckets so the filters will fit between the two and a hole for the spigot.
+You can buy Berkey replacement filters and then you get few food grade buckets to sit atop each other (like the Berkey), buy a spigot, drill holes in the buckets so the filters will fit between the two and a hole for the spigot.